May Tree Decoration – Create a Wishing Tree for Beltane

 Cherish your inner child.
 Bring back your favorite childhood toys.
 Just imagine all your dolls in polka-dot dresses and teddy bears neighboring joyfully with colorful cups, cars and figurines.
 Hang some candies, cookies, donuts -your favorite treats- for the elves wandering outside.
 Tie colorful ribbons, confetti-themed fabrics and go reckless.
 Call upon your crazy friends, play music, throw a party.
 Offer your friends pink smoothies, raspberry marshmallow, banana cupcakes -something fun, fruity and reminding of good old carefree times.

-You can take Yoko’s idea way too seriously and turn it into a neighborhood happening of the coming summer by inviting everyone you know for a public wishing ceremony.
+You can take Yoko’s idea to the next level and turn it into a neighborhood happening of the coming summer by inviting everyone you know for a public wishing ceremony.
 Ask everyone to think about a wish, write it down and hang the note on the Wishing tree.
-It’s amazing how the idea of Beltane wishing tree and Asian tradition coincide during this holiday; let this idea of unity inspire you and your friends to make art and magic that socially involves others in a very moving way.
+It’s amazing how the idea of Beltane wishing tree and Hanami tradition coincide during this holiday; let this idea of unity inspire you and your friends to make art and magic that socially involves others in a very moving way.

 Don’t hesitate to encourage magic in yourself and others.
 Whatever you associate with grace and symbolic fertility – the ancient Yoni symbol, Bastet the Cat Goddess, pompom yarn boobies – can find a well-deserved honorable place on your May Tree.
 Inspire yourself and bring joy to others.
 Besides, a giant tree installation of cat heads can look quite promising.

 A cup of tea – the easy alternative to Beltane May Tree decoration

 If you’re not into decorating a tree at all or you’re trapped in urban jungle, don’t worry.
 Just add some herbs to your tea.
 They say all herbs are healing on Beltane and will surely fix you up.